 Pork Tenderloin, on the other hand, is a long, skinny cut of meat.
-Because of it’s shape, pork tenderloin cooks quickly, so it’s ideal for grilling.
-And, in spite of it’s leanness, this cut of meat is very tender, as it’s name implies.
+Because of its shape, pork tenderloin cooks quickly, so it's ideal for grilling.
+It's also great for air frying: try Air Fryer Pork Tenderloin And, in spite of its leanness, this cut of meat is very tender, as its name implies.

 Grilling Pork Tenderloin